spacetelescope/webbpsf/docs/usage.rst

 3. A tuple or list containing the numpy arrays ``(wavelength, weights)`` instead.

-As a convenience, webbpsf includes a function to retrieve an appropriate :py:class:`pysynphot.Spectrum` object for a given stellar spectral type from the PHOENIX or Castelli & Kurucz model libraries.
+As a convenience, webbpsf includes a function to retrieve an appropriate :py:class:`synphot.SourceSpectrum` object for a given stellar spectral type from the PHOENIX or Castelli & Kurucz model libraries.

    >>> src = webbpsf.specFromSpectralType('G0V', catalog='phoenix')
    >>> psf = miri.calc_psf(source=src)